gitGNU/gnu_kenozooid/doc/hacking/us.rst

   - total dive time

 - emergency dive profile summary for lost gas
-- emergency dive profile summary for +5m/+3min (5 meters deeper and 3 minutes longer)
+- emergency dive profile summary for extended dive profile
-- emergency dive profile summary for lost gas for +5m/+3min
+- emergency dive profile summary for extended dive profile and lost gas

 - gas logistics information

-  - volume of required gas mixes for each dive profile (calculated using rule of thirds)
+  - volume of each required gas mix for dive profile calculated using rule of thirds
+  - verification message for each emergency dive profile that volume of gas is sufficient for a dive profile, warning otherwise
-  - verification that volume of gas mix fits into specified diving cylinders
+  - verification message that volume of each gas mix fits into specified, appropriate diving cylinder, warning otherwise

 - dive slates for

   - planned dive profile
-  - lost gas emergency dive profile
+  - emergency lost gas dive profile
-  - +5m/+3min emergency dive profile
+  - emergency extended dive profile
-  - lost gas and +5m/+3min emergency dive profile
+  - emergency extended dive profile and lost gas

 Dive slate consists of the following columns